adam-barton/my-pets/README.md

 ## Installation

 clone the repo, cd into the `client` directory and run `npm install`. cd back into the root `my-pets` directory and run `rake start` to open the project in a browser.

+both NPM and Node should be version 8 or newer.

 ## Contributing